Research Project

 Assessing and validating the NZESM using modern and historic observations

-The NZ Earth System Model (NZESM) is designed to simulate how our climate will change over the coming decades.
+The NZ Earth System Model (NZESM) was designed to simulate how our climate will change over the coming decades.
 It’s highly complex, modelling everything from weather systems to changes in Antarctic sea ice, ocean temperatures to stratospheric chemistry.

 The complexity of the NZESM means that any shortcomings in one component of the model can compromise the fidelity of the entire model.
 We tested the ability of the model to simulate reality by comparing its results against modern and historical observations.